|Nutritional Guidelines (per serving)|

-If you think you don't like to eat your vegetables, you might just change your mind when you discover these simple and healthy vegetables simmered in a simple coconut milk curry inspired by Indian and Thai curries, but with a flavor combination not particularly traditional to either cuisine.
-Just about any veggies will do in this recipe so get creative!
-Try adding spinach to get your greens, or baby corn for a fun change.
+This simple and healthy dish inspired by Indian and Thai cuisines simmers vegetables in a coconut milk curry.
+It has a unique flavor combination that's not exactly traditional to either cuisine.
+Just about any veggies will do in this recipe; try adding spinach to get your greens or baby corn for an unexpected twist.

 - 1 onion, chopped

 - 1 tsp. curry powder

 - 1 cup green beans